Funding Opportunities & Awards

 Enhancing Excellence through Interdisciplinary Experiential Engagement Rationale and Objectives

-High-impact learning practices (e.g., first-year seminars, learning communities, service learning, internship experiences, undergraduate research, capstone experiences) not only foster student engagement and deeper learning but also improve retention, persistence to degree, and postgraduate attainment.
+High-impact learning practices (e.g., first-year seminars, learning communities, service learning, internship experiences, undergraduate research, capstone experiences) not only foster student engagement and deeper learning but also improve retention, persistence to degree completion, and postgraduate attainment.
 In turn, learning within an interdisciplinary framework facilitates the understanding and appreciation of the complexity and interconnectivity of phenomena and improves students’ ability to synthesize and integrate information.
 The Enhancing Excellence through the Interdisciplinary Experiential Engagement initiative hopes to promote high-impact educational experiences that address questions or topics using a multidisciplinary, interdisciplinary, or transdisciplinary approach (hereafter “interdisciplinary”).
 Whereas CAS already offers rich learning opportunities to UVM students, the intention is to increase the range of offerings that (a) expose students to multiple disciplines in an integrated or linked fashion, and (b) include “real-world” learning experiences (i.e., service, internship, or research/creative components).

 This initiative capitalizes on a tradition of deep commitment by our faculty to the academic and personal growth of our students.
 However, the effort will also serve to motivate faculty to seek or cement interactions and collaborations across departments.
 This networking may lead to the development of new, meaningful, and fruitful personal and professional relationships, which would serve as a vehicle to renew, revitalize, and enrich the creativity of our faculty and their enthusiasm for teaching, learning, and discovery.